MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/backup-restore/diagnostics-for-unreported-io-problems.md

 ## More information

-SQL Server introduced additional I/O diagnostic capabilities starting with SQL Server 2000 Service Pack 4 and these diagnostics have been part of the product.
-These capabilities are designed to help detect I/O related external problems and to troubleshoot the error messages described in the [Symptoms](#symptoms) section.
+SQL Server introduced new I/O diagnostic capabilities starting with SQL Server 2000 Service Pack 4 and these diagnostics have been part of the product since then.
+These capabilities are designed to help detect external I/O related problems and to troubleshoot the error messages described in the [Symptoms](#symptoms) section.

 If you receive any of the error messages that are listed in the [Symptoms](#symptoms) section and they aren't explained by an event like a physical drive failure, then review any known problems with SQL Server, the operating system, the drivers, and the hardware.
 The diagnostics try to provide information about the following two conditions: